 The pilot of the Skyhawk managed to eject from his aircraft just as it disintegrated.
 Unfortunately the impact also caused he right wing of the Eagle to be completely sheared off roughly two feet from the fuselage.

-This was unknown to the crew, pilot Ziv Nedivi and navigator Yehoar Gal, as leaking fuel and vapours along the wing masked the extreme and critical damage from being seen.
+At the time, completely unaware of the critical damage to their F-15, pilot Ziv Nedivi and navigator Yehoar Gal, as leaking fuel and vapours along the wing masked the extreme and critical damage from being seen from their vantage point.

-The F-15 entered what seemed to be an uncontrollable spin after the collision, and Nedivi decided to attempt recovery and engaged burners to increase airspeed.
-Amazingly his combination of thrust and increased airspeed, allowed him to regain some control of the aircraft.
-Basically and unprecedented procedure of turning the F-15 into a lifting body type asymmetric platform with lift generated by the large horizontal surface area of the fuselage, the stabilators and remaining wing areas.
+The F-15 entered what seemed to be an uncontrollable spin after the collision, and Nedivi decided to attempt recovery by engaging the afterburners to increase airspeed.
+Amazingly the combination of thrust and increased airspeed, allowed him to regain some semblance of control.
+Basically an unprecedented procedure of turning the F-15 into a lifting body type asymmetric platform with lift generated by the large horizontal surface area of the fuselage, the stabilators and remaining wing areas.

-Ziv managed to bring his F-15 to a complete stop approximately 20 ft from the end of the runway...and even thought their plane was not, the crew walked away in one piece.
+Ziv managed to bring his F-15 to a complete stop approximately 20 ft from the end of the runway...and even though their plane was not, the crew still managed to walk away in one piece.